rht-labs/enablement-docs/1-the-manual-menace/README.md

     NAMESPACE_DISPLAY_NAME: "{{ namespace_prefix | title }} Test"
 ```

-8. In the `inventory/host_vars/projects-and-policies.yml` file; add the new objects for the projects you want to create (dev & test) by adding another object to the content array for each.
+1. In the `inventory/host_vars/projects-and-policies.yml` file; add the new objects for the projects you want to create (dev & test) by adding another object to the content array for each.
 You can copy and paste them from the `ci-cd` example and update them accordingly.
 If you do this; remember to change the params_from_vars variable! e.g.

-<kbd>*inventory/host_vars/projects-and-policies.yml*</kbd>
+<kbd>📝 *inventory/host_vars/projects-and-policies.yml*</kbd>
 ```yaml
   - name: "{{ dev_namespace }}"
     template: "{{ playbook_dir }}/templates/project-requests.yml"